 A click-through prototype that has gone through user testing is ready for app developers.
 They can start fleshing out the MVP by writing code and integrating it with third-party solutions via APIs.

-Experienced app development agencies often have their engineers double-check the prototype for technical feasibility.
+Experienced app development agencies often have their engineers double-check the prototype for technical feasibility before the development stage.
 Unfortunately, not every app design can be easily converted into code.

 At the coding step, it’s critical to pick the most relevant tech stack.
 Ideally, you should choose something easy to scale and integrate with other systems down the road.